 The most common side effects of using Vokanamet include:

 - rash or redness of the penis or foreskin (yeast infection)

 - urinary tract infections

 - changes in urination

 - changes in blood fat levels and the amount of red blood cells in your blood

 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor if you notice any serious side effects, such as difficulty breathing, blurred vision, or severe and persistent abdominal pain.

 How do I buy Vokanamet online?

 You can safely buy Vokanamet online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Vokanamet is the right medication for your medical condition.